flashrick/MSE800/week3/activity 5/README.md

 2. Delete `clinic.db` if you want to rebuild from scratch.
 3. Run `python3 main.py`.

 The script lists the senior patients and shows the number of Ophthalmology doctors.
-Update the table helpers and remove `clinic.db` if you change the ER diagram so the schema is recreated on the next run.
+Update the table classes and remove `clinic.db` if you change the ER diagram so the schema is recreated on the next run.